Welcome to Old House History!

 Articles in Old House HistoryClick to read articles

-Powell River, British Columbia, is a company town for the pulp and paper industry.
-It was built after 1910, and has a great store of bungalows, built for the workers at the Mill.
+Powell River, British Columbia, is a company town for the Canadian pulp and paper industry.
+It was built after 1910 and has a great store of bungalows built as housing for the workers at the Mill.
 Port Gamble: A Historic sea-side town in the Pacific Northwest

 On the shore of Puget Sound lies a small unincorprated town from the 19th century, that seems to be slumbering on into the 21st century.
 Discovering it while driving – for a minor Washington State highway actually runs through the town – is a surprise of the pleasantest kind.
 A small main street, a few rows of […] Historic House Museums of Hawaii

 The history of Hawaii is fascinating for visitors who can pry themselves away from the beaches and the warm waters of Hawaii.
+The historic house museums of Hawaii offer a pleasant distraction during a tropical vacation.
 Historic House Museums of Savannah, Georgia

 Savannah is an altogether different City from Charleston, its nearby neighbour.
 The layout of the city, one of the first planned communities in North America, has 24 town squares, and is unique in North America.
 Historic House Museums of Charleston, South Carolina